 3) CV in English

-Send these three to the Academic Coordinator, Joshua Gottesman firstname.lastname@example.org, who will submit the application to the Visiting Scholar Selection Committee.
+Send these three to the Academic Coordinator, Joshua Gottesman firstname.lastname@example.org.
 Due to the large number of applications, only a limited number can be admitted.
 Preference will be given to scholars who are on sabbatical, are already teaching full-time at an institution of higher learning, or have received post-doctoral fellowships.

 The application must be made at least three months in advance of the starting date.